 South Kingstown Little League: CHOOSING A WOOD BAT

-We know you may have questions about this change.
-See the FAQs section below for general information on the Little League standard and SKLL’s 2018 wood bat rule.
+We know you may have questions about SKLL's wood bat rule for the majors division.
+See the FAQs section below for general information on the Little League standard and SKLL’s 2019 wood bat rule.
 SKLL will be providing some team wood bats for the Majors Division, but players may use their own wood bat.
 For those of you considering the purchase of a wood bat, we are providing the following information for you to consult before making a decision.

 The wood bats approved for use in the Major League Division must be solid, one-piece wood bats (typically ash, maple or birch) that adhere to Little League’s regulations.
 These bats will be allowed for play with or without the USABat licensing mark.